nostria-app/nostria-infrastructure/README.md

 ## Regions

-These are the planning regions for Nostria:
+These are the planned regions for Nostria:

 discovery-eu.nostria.app (Europe)
 discovery-us.nostria.app (USA)